fox-it/dissect-docs/docs/source/projects/dissect.fve/index.rst

 **LUKS volumes with key file offset and size:**

-Similar to ``cryptsetup`` utility, you can specify the offset and size within a key file:
+Similar to the ``cryptsetup`` utility, you can specify the offset and size within a key file:

 .. code-block:: console